Kmautsa/Kmautsa/README.md

 - 📫 How to reach me: -->
 ## Hi there 👋

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on an Advocasy Webpage focusing on space travel.
 - 🌱 I’m currently learning Data Structures, Python and Frontend.
 - ⚡ Fun fact: I wanna learn to speak fluently in Japanese.